Norman unfazed by potential challenge

 He is hoping for a good ranking on the party's list next year - fourth or fifth - or even first.
 However, if he is lower than that, he says he won't go ahead with the challenge.

 Dr Norman is unfazed by the potential bid, saying on Wednesday that he won't be putting energy towards it.

 He says it is important for the Greens to keep up their lead on, or support for, important issues such as asset sales, climate change action and the SkyCity deal.

 The list rankings will be completed by the end of March next year and released in early April, with a vote on the male and female co-leader roles at the Greens' annual general meeting in June.

 David Hay says he has about 15 years' work experience in central and local government that would help him if he did become co-leader and a minister in a new government.

 Mr Hay says he has a vision for where the Greens need to go next, including building the party in Auckland.

 If the party is going to do anything about climate change and transitioning to a zero-carbon economy, then it needs to be working faster, smarter and with a clearer focus, he says.

-Next story in Political: Bill aims to modernise court system
+Next story in Politics: Bill aims to modernise court system

 Copyright © 2013, Radio New Zealand